-The consortium formed by Azvi, Tria and OGI, in collaboration with Adif, has successfully completed the first 50,000 km (Phase I) of service trials on the OGI variable-gauge freight Axles as specified by the ETH, Technical Specifications for Accreditation of Railway Material: Wagons.
+The consortium formed by Azvi, Tria and OGI, in collaboration with Adif, has successfully completed the first 50,000 km (Phase I) of the In-Services Tests of the OGI variable-gauge freight Axles as specified by the ETH, Technical Specifications for Accreditation of Railway Material: Wagons.

 This first 50,000 km phase was undertaken on 1,668 mm Iberian width tracks, on lines 310 Stretch: Aranjuez-Cuenca and 300 Stretch: Alcázar de San Juan-La Encina, at the maximum permitted speed and full load.
 The tracks, authorizations, and necessary logistic support was provided by Adif, and, for the traction, engines belonging to Traccion Rail, Grupo Azvi´s railway operator were used.